Cardiac rehabilitation specialists in North Central Florida

 - Increased exercise endurance

-- Reduced body fat, improved muscle tone
+- Reduced body fat and improved muscle tone

-- Development of a personal exercise program
+- Development of a personalized exercise program